 Frontend

 Cross-platform development with Flutter works well for most fintech apps.
 You get Android and iOS from one codebase and save 30 to 40% versus building two native apps.
 For apps with heavy security requirements or deep hardware integration, native (Kotlin and Swift) is worth the extra cost.
+Flutter versus React Native works through the tradeoff, and the hybrid development overview covers what either team looks like.

 Backend